alexteghipco/brainSurfer/README.md

 This guide will get you on your way to using brainSurfer.

 1) Select an underlay
-- First, choose an underlay to load.
-An underlay refers to the surface structure on which we'll be plotting statistical maps.
-There are some preloaded FSAVERAGE brains you can choose to load.
+- The brainSurfer workflow starts by loading in an underlay, which refers to the surface structure on which we'll be plotting statistical maps.
+There are some preloaded fsaverage brains you can choose to load (from freesurfer).
+For this guide, we will use the preloaded brains.
 You can choose 1 or both hemispheres (I recommend using both).
-Load your own surface file as long as it's a freesurfer compatible surface file (sorry brainvoyagers:( check out the niftiManip repository to convert your TAL files to MNI space).

 ![](https://media.giphy.com/media/Ph73pwuwnapmwNOL2B/giphy.gif)